Getting Started

 Upgrading to a full planned trip

 Quick start creates a simple single-stage trip.
-If you want a multi-day itinerary, GPX route line on the shared map, waypoints, and gear lists, use the Trip Planner instead.
+You can attach an optional route line for watchers (see above).
+For a multi-day itinerary with waypoints, gear lists, and collaborative editing, use the Trip Planner instead.

-From the Start tab, choose Planned trip, pick your trip, and tap Start safety timer once the trip dates are set in Trip Planner.
+From the Start tab, choose Planned trip, pick your trip, set or confirm dates in the trip calendar, and tap Go.
 The Trip Planner has its own quick start guide and supports GPX upload and collaborative editing.
-If the dates still need work, tap the hint under the hero (for example Set trip dates in Trip Planner) to jump there with that trip selected.

 Quick start and the Trip Planner are separate entry points.
 A quick-start trip cannot be retroactively converted into a planned trip — if you know you want the full feature set, start in the Trip Planner.